lockss/lockss-plugins-archetype/README.md

-This archetype creates a minimal LOCKSS plugin project as a starting point for plugin development.
+This archetype creates a LOCKSS plugin project in which to store, test and build LOCKSS plugins

 ## Usage